 Funded under the European Horizon 2020 program, the I-CHANGE project addresses the challenge of involving and promoting active participation of citizens on issues of climate change, sustainable development and environmental protection.

-Within I-CHANGE, CIMA Research Foundation is the project coordinator and responsible for the citizen science initiatives that will be carried out in Genoa, in collaboration with ARPAL, Liguria Region and Genoa Municipality.
-Among the planned activities there are the implementation of specific web portals and smartphone applications that allow the collection of meteorological data and the dissemination of surveys; the ability to provide citizens with personalized and localized information on possible environmental risks and rules on how to deal with them thanks to warning systems and the creation of climate change adaptation plans to improve the perception of risk and the ability of institutions to transfer information in a clear, effective and credible way.
+As part of I-CHANGE, CIMA Foundation is project coordinator and responsible for the citizen science initiatives that will be carried out in Genoa, in collaboration with ARPAL, the Liguria Region and the Metropolitan City of Genoa.
+Activities include the implementation of specific web portals and smartphone applications to enable the collection of meteorological data and the dissemination of surveys; the provision of personalized and localized information to citizens on possible environmental hazards and rules on how to deal with them through warning systems; and the creation of climate change adaptation plans to improve risk perception and the ability of institutions to transfer information in a clear, effective and credible way.

 Educational kit “Zero Emission City”